Committee of the Whole (United States House of Representatives): Participation of non-voting delegates

 In 1993, Delegate Eleanor Holmes Norton (D-DC), along with the Resident Commissioner from Puerto Rico and the delegates from Guam, the U.S. Virgin Islands, and American Samoa, received a limited vote in the Committee of the Whole, based on their right to vote in legislative committees.
 However, this limited vote stipulated if any of the delegates provided the deciding vote on an issue considered by the Committee of the Whole, a new vote would be conducted and the delegates would not be allowed to vote.
 The right of delegates to vote in Committee of the Whole was removed by the Republican majority in 1995 after that party gained control of Congress in the 1994 congressional elections.
 In January 2007, it was proposed by Democrats in the House that the 1993–1994 procedure be revived.
 The House approved the proposal with the adoption of by a vote of 226–191.

 On January 5, 2011, at the start of the 112th Congress, the Republican-controlled House voted for a rules package that included stripping non-voting delegates of their votes in the Committee of the Whole.
-Del.
-Norton proposed tabling the motion pending further study of the non-voting delegate issue, but was defeated in a 225–188 party-line vote.
-At the start of each new Congress since 2011, Del.
-Norton and her fellow non-voting delegates have sought restoration of the right to vote in the Committee of the Whole but House Republicans have not voted in favor of the proposal.
+Delegate Norton proposed tabling the motion pending further study of the non-voting delegate issue, but the measure was defeated in a 225–188 party-line vote.
+Norton and her fellow non-voting delegates sought restoration of the right to vote in the Committee of the Whole at the start of the three subsequent congresses but were unable to overcome opposition from House Republicans.
+When Democrats regained the majority for the 116th United States Congress, they reinstated the right of delegates to vote in the committee.

-The delegates from the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands, along with the Resident Commissioner from Puerto Rico, have proposed several bipartisan rule changes for the 116th Congress, including restoring their vote in the Committee of the Whole.
-When Democrats regained control in the 116th United States Congress, they again reinstated the right of delegates to vote in the committee of the whole.